How can a neuropsychologist help my case?

-A forensic neuropsychology expert presents quantifiable, data driven
+A forensic neuropsychology expert performing an IME presents quantifiable,

-information about the relationship between brain damage or injury, and the
+data driven information about the relationship between brain damage or injury,

 proceedings.
 Scientific tests assess the status of cognitive functions such as

-function including reasoning, behaviors, learning, memory, reading, writing,
+including reasoning, behaviors, learning, memory, reading, writing, emotions,

-that are generally accepted by the scientific community, providing a useful
+are accepted by the scientific community, providing a useful and functional way

-and functional way to consider a person's cognitive abilities.
-Most
+to consider a person's cognitive abilities.
+Most evaluations include

 Attention and concentration